What our clients are saying:

 1. New Equipment

-Equipment has a tendency to break or go out of date.
-You don’t have to be in the manufacturing business to understand that the timeline for the latter scenario is definitely a lot shorter these days.
+Equipment tends to break or go out of date.
+You don’t have to be in the manufacturing business to understand that the latter scenario’s timeline is definitely a lot shorter these days.
 But manufacturers cannot afford to lose productivity or fall behind schedule because they don’t have the proper equipment to meet today’s standards for efficiency.
-You can avoid such misfortunes by investing in preventative maintenance or simply replacing the pieces of equipment that are vital for maintaining the quality of your products.
+You can avoid such misfortunes by investing in preventative maintenance or simply replacing the pieces of equipment vital for maintaining the quality of your products.
 Up-to-date equipment also decreases the risk of liability cases or other related lawsuits.

 When you have an equipment financing option like a business line of credit at your disposal, you can replace equipment before it begins inhibiting productivity.
 You may have heard that equipment upgrades are eligible for state and federal tax rebates.
 This depends on the kind of upgrade, so you should speak to your accountant before assuming you’ll be able to write off your desired expense.